apiobuild/docs/content/docs/apps/chopin/manage-order/index.md

 ---
 title: "Manage Order"
 description: "All transaction records will show on your Order Google Sheet.
 This page will show you how to understand your order data.
-You can easily view, organize, and analyze your data within google sheets."
+You can easily view, organize, and analyze your data within Google Sheets."
 lead: "All transaction records will show on your Order Google Sheet.
 This page will show you how to understand your order data.
-You can easily view, organize, and analyze your data within google sheets."
+You can easily view, organize, and analyze your data within Google Sheets."
 date: 2020-10-06T08:48:57+00:00
 lastmod: 2020-10-06T08:48:57+00:00
 draft: false